troglobit/mg/README.md

 termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.

-On Debian/Ubuntu systems:
+On Debian/Ubuntu based systems `libtinfo-dev` can be used:

-    sudo apt install libncurses5-dev
+    sudo apt install libtinfo-dev

+On other systems you may have to install ncurses instead, on RHEL, CentOS, and Fedora:

+    sudo yum install ncurses-devel

+or

+    sudo dnf install ncurses-devel

+On macOS you need the Xcode command line toolls and headers.

+     xcode-select --install

-Then build mg from the unpacked release tarball:
+Then build Mg from the unpacked release tarball:

     ./configure
     make